-I want you to hear Sarah’s story.
+I want to share Sarah’s story.

 Sarah started her event planning business earlier this year and she’s still employed by someone else.
 Sarah is trying to shift from being an employee to planning events full time.

 At work, colleagues and clients surround her all day so she’s worried that she’ll miss her built-in social life, but the desire to make a bigger impact on her life and her community drives her to work while she’s building her event planning business.

 Sarah also fears she won’t be able to make her business profitable and make enough money to support her family.